-Merkel's deputy says she underestimated migrant integration challenge
+German vice chancellor: Merkel underestimated migrant integration challenge

 Gabriel said repeating that phrase was not enough and the conservatives needed to create the conditions for Germany to be able to cope, adding that the conservatives had always blocked opportunities to do that.

+Soeder said Germany needed to send several hundred thousand of refugees back in the next three years rather than bring their families here.

+The CSU tends to talk tougher on immigration than the CDU and the two allies have often been at odds over how to respond to the migrant influx.

-(Reporting by Michelle Martin, editing by Larry King)
+(Reporting by Michelle Martin; Editing by Larry King and Raissa Kasolowsky)